Liverpool stuns Barcelona 4-0 to reach CL final

 Euphoria had already engulfed Anfield when Liverpool, leading 3-0 and smothering Barcelona with its intensity, was awarded a corner in the 79th minute.
 Trent Alexander-Arnold, a 20-year-old right back, put the ball down in the quadrant and then turned around as if he was about to leave the kick to a teammate.

 In an instant, he spun round again and whipped in a low cross that Barcelona’s players weren’t prepared for.
-Divock Origi was ready, though, and he swept home a finish from eight meters (yards) into the top corner.
+Divock Origi was ready, though, and he swept home a finish from eight meters (yards) into the top corner for his second goal of the game.

-Klopp was full of praise for the lucid thinking of Alexander-Arnold, the youngest player on the Liverpool team.
+Klopp was full of praise for the lucid thinking of Alexander-Arnold, the youngest player on the Liverpool team, and said he hadn’t even seen the corner being taken.

 “Incredibly smart,” Klopp said, shaking his head.
 “Genius.”